Antonino Salinas Regional Archaeological Museum: Antonino Salinas collection

 Left to the museum in 1914, this collection is the largest in size with 6, 641 pieces and led to the museum being renamed after Salinas.
 The collection consists of books, manuscripts, prints, photographs, personal items and about 6000 coins.

 Pietro Bonci Casuccini collection

 This is the Etruscan collection which consists of sarcophagi, gravestones, urns and Attic black and red-figure pottery.
 It is considered the most important Etruscan collection outside of Tuscany.
 The exhibits come from Chiusi as part of the excavations carried out in the estates of Count Pietro Bonci Casuccini.

 The collection was put up for sale by the grandsons of the founder, Ottavio and Pietro.
 The sale of the collection was prevented by the Kingdom of Italy in 1863, by the intervention of Michele Amari who was Minister of Education at the time.
 The state acquired the collection and transferred it to the Regional Archeological Museum of Palermo.

+Return of Parthenon fragment

+In 2022, the Antonino Salinas Regional Archaeological Museum returned permanently to Athens a small fragment of the Parthenon.
+This fragment of the foot of the goddess Artemis had been sold to the University of Palermo by the widow of the British consul Robert Fagan.
+According to legal scholar Catharine Titi, there is no clear explanation of how Fagan obtained the fragment: although it is possible that the fragment may originally have gone "astray" from Elgin's collection, in reality how it "came to be in Fagan’s possession is, frankly, anyone’s guess".